getnamingo/registry/docs/control-panel.md

 - Only authorized users (e.g., `registry admin`) can approve or reject applications.
 - Applications can be filtered and sorted by domain name, phase, submission date, or status.
 - Registrars may view only their own submitted applications.
-- Export buttons may be provided (CSV, PDF) for audit trail and compliance.
+- Export buttons may be provided (CSV) for audit trail and compliance.

 ## 3.2 Transfers List